 If you’re using an oven, place the meat on a wire-rack in a rimmed baking sheet on the middle oven rack.
 For gas barbecues, turn on the burners on one side of the grill only.
 Once the barbecue is done preheating, place the meat on the side with the burners off and keep the lid closed.

-Rogan cooks his meat until the internal temperature reaches 125 degrees Fahrenheit.
+Rogan cooks his meat until the internal temperature reaches 120 to 125 degrees Fahrenheit.
 This is about 10 degrees below the final temperature after searing.
 At the very least you will need an instant-read meat thermometer.
 Rogan uses the Ivation Wireless Thermometer.
 A wireless meat thermometer provides constant monitoring of the meat’s internal temperature and sends alerts to a wireless receiver when the desired temperature is achieved.
 Cooking time should take around 25 to 35 minutes depending on the thickness of the meat.